wp-plugins/live-chat-support-by-social-intents/readme.txt

 = Do I have to install software on my server to get this working? =

 No, Live Chat Support by Social Intents is a service.
 Simply sign up for the service, grab your widget key, and save it in your plugin.

-= Can I use Live Chat Support for Free? =

-Yes absolutely, all Social Intents accounts include an always free 1 option for up to 30 live chats a month.